 Download these free star charts and Moon map and start stargazing!

-To help spread the word that backyard astronomy is easy and fun, our free Getting Started in Astronomy pamphlet is available as a downloadable 10-page, black-and-white Adobe PDF file suitable for printing and photocopying.
+To help spread the word that backyard astronomy is easy and fun, our free Getting Started in Astronomy pamphlet is available as a downloadable 10-page, black-and-white Adobe PDF file suitable for printing and photocopying for all beginners in astronomy.
 It comes in two versions: one for stargazers in the Northern Hemisphere and another for those in the Southern Hemisphere.

 - "Your First Steps in Astronomy," offering simple astronomy tips for starting out right and avoiding frustration.